l0wski/l0wski.github.io/about.md

 # About

-Hi, I'm [Your Name], a developer who loves exploring technology and sharing what I learn.
+Bonjou vouzòt, mô nom çé Lowski.
+Not exactly sure which direction I'm taking this blog yet, but stay tuned.

-This blog focuses on:
+Topics I'll likely cover:
-- Modern development tools and techniques
+- Books
-- Minimalist design principles
+- Musings
-- Command line productivity
+- Technology
-- Open source projects
+- Toukishòj Kréyòl Lalwizyan

 Feel free to reach out if you want to discuss any of these topics!